mainmatter/playbook/project-procedure/digital-products/README.md

   their technical feasibility and associated effort

 Each self-contained feature of the application is represented by a user story.
-User stories enable one or more personas (as identified during the project's [discovery stage](#discovery)) to perform a particular task in order to achieve a particular goal.
+User stories enable one or more personas (as identified during the [product strategy stage](#product-strategy)) to perform a particular task in order to achieve a particular goal.

 For each user story, identify: